Identification and Estimation of Dynamic Games with Unknown Information Structure: Theory of Markov Correlated Equilibrium

+Next, we claim that if a strategy profile induces the same joint distribution over states and actions as a decision rule, the two induce the same reduced normal-form games.
+Let $S^*$ be an expansion of $S$.
+A strategy profile $\beta$ in $(G,S^*)$ \textit{induces} a decision rule $\sigma$ for $(G,S)$ if

+The strategy profile $\beta$ in a game with more signals induces the same joint distribution over actions, states, and signals as the decision rule $\sigma$ in a game with fewer signals.

-The following lemma states that if $\beta$ induces $\sigma$, then the associated reduced-form games, $G^{\beta}$ and $G^{\sigma}$, are identical. \begin{lem} If $\beta$ induces $\sigma$, then the associated reduced normal form games, $G^{\beta}$ and $G^{\sigma}$, are identical. \end{lem} Lemma \ref{MCE lem:identical reduced form games} is intuitive: if $\beta$ induces $\sigma$, then $\beta$ and $\sigma$ induce identical distributions over action profiles at each state of the world, so the associated ex-ante value functions must be identical to each other, i.e., $V_{i}^{\beta}=V_{i}^{\sigma}$.
-Then, the outcome-specific payoff functions are also identical to each other, i.e., $v_{i}^{\beta}=v_{i}^{\sigma}$, making all primitives of the basic game identical to each other.
+\begin{lemma}[Identical reduced normal-form basic games] If $\beta$ induces $\sigma$, then the associated reduced normal-form basic games, $G^\beta$ and $G^\sigma$, are identical. \end{lemma}

+Lemma \ref{lemma:identical.reduced.form.games} is intuitive: if $\beta$ induces $\sigma$, then $\beta$ and $\sigma$ induce identical distributions over action profiles at each state, so the associated ex-ante value functions must be identical to each other, i.e., $V_i^\beta = V_i^\sigma$.
+Then, the outcome-specific payoff functions are also identical to each other, i.e., $v_i^\beta = v_i^\sigma$, making all primitives of the basic games identical to each other.